 It is necessary for the system designer to consider the physical characteristics and layout of the hazard area to ensure proper protection.
 The hazard area must meet the criteria for a particular system for that system to be effective.
 The hazard area must be protected in accordance with NFPA 17 for proper protection.
-The following are lists of system types and the guidelines that are used to determine the proper type of system for that hazard:
+The following guidelines are used to determine the proper system for a hazard: